mdfk15/EducacionIT-practice/README.md

 # EducacionIT-practice
-Projects and task do in EducacionIT
+Projects and task done in EducacionIT